 In terms of why the show doesn’t outright declare it a wrong answer?
 The British version of Jeopardy! tried that for its Channel 4 and ITV runs.
 (There was a British version of Jeopardy!, you ask?
 That might explain how well that change went over.)
 Even the British found it silly, and by the time the show ended up on Sky 1, the “American” rule was in effect.

 So, there you have it.
-That would be why as long as you phrase your response in the form of a question, it need not matter whether or use the proper question.
+That would be why as long as you phrase your response in the form of a question, it need not matter whether or not you use the proper question.